Woman who won $43 million was offered a steak dinner instead of her winnings by casino

 Featured Image Credit: ABC7

-She took a selfie with the machine to mark the moment, and later said her whole body went 'numb' when she saw the life-changing figure.
+She took a selfie with the machine to mark the moment, saying her whole body went 'numb' when she saw the life-changing figure.

-Bookman was told to come back the next day to discuss her winnings, but when she asked an employee what she'd be walking away with, he responded: "You didn't win nothing."
+Bookman was told to come back the next day by the casino to discuss her winnings, but when she asked an employee what she'd be walking away with, he responded simply: "You didn't win nothing."

-The New York State Gaming Commission said Bookman’s machine had malfunctioned, and that she'd actually won just $2.25 (£1.86).
+The New York State Gaming Commission confirmed that Bookman’s machine had malfunctioned, and that she'd actually won a measly $2.25.